overviewer/Minecraft-Overviewer/docs/config.rst

     **Default:** Automatically set to most detailed zoom level

 ``minzoom``
-    This specifies the minimum zoom allowed by the zoom control on the web page.
-For example, setting this to 2 will disable the two most-zoomed out levels.
+    This specifies the minimum, farthest away zoom allowed by the zoom control on the web page.
+For example, setting this to 2 will disable the two most zoomed-out levels.

     .. note::